How Nature Unveiled My Misplaced Affections

 The poor soul didn’t see it coming and murmured he’d get back to me.
 Maybe it was the freedom every 12-year-old wants- not to be tied down in a relationship, or maybe he forgot.

-I sulked for a week and then life returned to normal.
+I sulked for a few days (felt like a lifetime for a 12-year-old), and then life returned to normal.

-Sometime after, I noticed that, in nature, I felt like my cheerful self.
-The older and (wiser) I got, I realized that the warm and fuzzy feelings I had experienced that star-studded night came from my true inner self, not from my friend.
+The older and (wiser) I got, I realized that the warm and fuzzy feelings I’d experienced that star-studded night came from my true inner self, not from my friend.

 Nature unveils these feelings within me.